 You publish an advertisement in a magazine with a limited period offer.
 The idea is for customers to take action the moment they see the ad.
 Do you think that’s achievable if they have to type your website or a long purchase link?
 Why not print a QR code that directly takes them to the page with a scan instead?
 The engagement rate of QR codes is much higher than you can imagine, really!

 It helps the environment

 A lot of paperwork, expensive designer print material can be avoided by using and incorporating QR codes.
-High time we stop making or taking excuses!
+High time we stop making excuses!

-QR Code solves more problems than one, and even a damaged or folded QR code can still be scanned.
+QR Code solves more problems than one, and even a damaged or folded, it remains scannable.
 While it saves costs from other expenses, a QR code’s long life further increases the cost-benefit.
 They are a steal for the range of functions they have, period!

 Yes, QR codes can extend your brand’s identity to digital as well as print mediums.
 You can customize the code to match your logo’s shape, color and also add a description.
 It gives a unique presence and instantly attracts attention, like a super cute pink popsicle code for a popsicle brand.